 The ERROR-CODE attribute is used in error response messages.
 It contains a numeric error code value in the range of 300 to 699 plus a textual reason phrase encoded in UTF-8 [RFC3629], and is consistent in its code assignments and semantics with SIP [RFC3261] and HTTP [RFC7231].
-The reason phrase is meant for user consumption, and can be anything appropriate for the error code.
+The reason phrase is meant for diagnostic purposes, and can be anything appropriate for the error code.
 Recommended reason phrases for the defined error codes are included in the IANA registry for error codes.
-The reason phrase MUST be a UTF-8 [$ext{RFC3629}$] encoded sequence of less than 128 characters (which can be as long as 763 bytes).
+The reason phrase MUST be a UTF-8 [RFC3629] encoded sequence of less than 128 characters (which can be as long as 509 bytes when encoding them or 763 bytes when decoding them).